Thank you for your response

-The CBIC released an important notification on 9 October 2019, inserting sub-rule (4) under rule 36 of the CGST Rules, 2017.
+The CBIC released an important notification on 9th October 2019, inserting sub-rule (4) under Rule 36 of the CGST Rules, 2017.
 The rule states that the provisional tax credit (without invoices on GSTR-2B**) can be claimed in the GSTR-3B to the extent of 5%* of eligible ITC reflected in the GSTR-2B**.

 The CGST Rule 36(4) restricting provisional ITC claims to 5% of GSTR-2B in GSTR-3B is relaxed for April 2021.
 The taxpayer can apply this rule cumulatively for both April and May while GSTR-3B for May 2021.

 Budget 2021 update: Section 16 amended to allow taxpayers’ claim of the input tax credit based on GSTR-2A and GSTR-2B.
 Henceforth, the input tax credit on invoice or debit note may be availed only when the details of such invoice or debit note have been furnished by the supplier in the statement of outward supplies and such details have been communicated to the recipient of such invoice or debit note.